The contest is now closed. Thanks for your submissions! Winners will be contacted in mid-September.

 Comics are accepted in black and white only, and inked in black (black fine liner pens work best).
 Comics can be 4-7 pages long, and must be on white, letter size (8½ x 11") paper, with page numbers.
 Comics must be submitted online in high resolution .pdf or .png format.
 Your name must not appear anywhere on your work.

 This category welcomes any work that is NOT a short story, poem, or comic.
 It can be creative non-fiction, essay, a play, a screenplay, song lyrics, a picture book manuscript, or more.
+We encourage creative entries, rather than assigned schoolwork.
+Please refrain from submitting school essays.
 We welcome any writing-based exploration that does not exceed 1500 words.
-We look forward to reading your entries!
 Text-based work must be submitted as a Word document.
 If your work contains illustrations or images, they must be scanned in high resolution .pdf or .png format.
 Your name must not appear anywhere on your work.

 |Category||1st Prize||2nd Prize||3rd Prize|